 All of our clay and glazes are hand crafted by us using sustainable practices.
 LED lighting for the studio, water recycling, scrap clay and scrap glaze materials are captured and reprocessed.

-We up-cycle packing supplies, office stationary and transport bins.
+We up-cycle packing supplies, office stationary, and transport bins.

 Cat fence moon 4x4

-The Grand Traverse Regional Community Foundation’s Diversity, Equity, & Inclusion Grant Fund
+The Grand Traverse Regional Community Foundation’s Diversity, Equity, & Inclusion Grant Fund (DEI)

 To provide continued care and education about the preservation of beautiful Torch Lake, we’ve partnered with Torch Conservation Center.
 Our 3x6 tile and hanging ornament are available here in store and at True Blue Gallery in Alden,MI.
 A portion of the profits benefit TCC.
 They even made this handy lake access map to help you grab your kayak or canoe and experience the lake.
 Find it here.
 For you who ask ‘where’s the beach?’ your map is here.